Company Secretary Course Highlights

 Company Secretary Syllabus: Specialisations

-Specialisation | Subjects in Company Secretary | Details |
+Specialisation | Subjects in Company Secretary |

 ---|---|---|

 Business Environment & Law | A Manual of Mercantile Laws | M.C.
-Shukla | This book covers the new syllabus of the Foundation Programme subject Business Environment & Law. |
+Shukla |

 Business Management, Ethics & Entrepreneurship | Management: Theory and Practice | NC.
-Jain, Saakhshi | This book covers the new syllabus of the Foundation Programme subject Business Management, Ethics & Entrepreneurship |
+Jain, Saakhshi |

-Business Economics | Micro Economic Theory | H. L. Bhatia | This book covers the new syllabus of the Foundation Programme subject Business Economics. |
+Business Economics | Micro Economic Theory | H. L. Bhatia |

-Fundamentals of Accounting and Auditing | Essentials of Financial Accounting | Ashish K. Bhattacharyya | This book covers the new syllabus of the Foundation Programme subject Fundamentals of Accounting and Auditing. |
+Fundamentals of Accounting and Auditing | Essentials of Financial Accounting | Ashish K. Bhattacharyya |

-Company Law | Company Law | Avatar Singh | This book covers the new syllabus of the Executive Programme subject Company Law. |
+Company Law | Company Law | Avatar Singh |

-Tax Laws & Practice | Tax Laws & Practice for CS Executive Programme | Sangeet Kedia | This book covers the new syllabus of the Executive Programme subject Tax Laws & Practice. |
+Tax Laws & Practice | Tax Laws & Practice for CS Executive Programme | Sangeet Kedia |

 Company Accounts & Auditing Practices | Taxmann Company Accounts and Auditing | NS.
-Zad | This book covers the new syllabus of the Executive Programme subject of Company Accounts & Auditing Practices. |
+Zad |

 CS Course: Foundation Level